-- 11.4 A member of the Licensing and Regulatory Committee can make representations, call for a review and address the Committee as an interested party, but would not be able to sit as a member of the Sub-Committee when the application is considered. - 11.5 The representation made by the Councillor carries no less nor any more weight than the representations made by other interested parties. - 11.6 The Act and Hearing regulations govern the procedure and specify the rights for applicants, responsible authorities and interested parties.
-The Councillor will be bound by these procedure rules. - 11.7 Councillors addressing the Sub-Committee should disclose any interests they may have and their standing at the hearing. - 11.8 The Code of Conduct for members states that a Councillor with a Disclosable Pecuniary Interest cannot act as a representor where that interest relates to himself/herself, a member of his/her family or a close associate.
-A member may, however, act in a private capacity in such circumstances provided that it is made clear to the Committee that the member is exercising his/her private rights. - 11.9 A Councillor who is not on the Committee but who is at one of its meetings in his/her professional capacity should sit apart from the Committee or Sub-Committee to demonstrate that he/she is not taking part in the discussion or determination unless his/her presence in that capacity would be a breach of the obligations of the Code of Conduct, for example, influencing a decision by presence.
-If the Councillor is attending in his/her private capacity as a member of the public, this should be made clear to the Committee and his/her rights are the same as those afforded to any member of the public. - 11.10 Councillors who are opposed in principle to any category of application or alcoholic liquor, form of entertainment or gambling, either in their own Ward or Borough-wide should not seek nomination to the Committee.
+- 12.5 The representation made by the Councillor carries no less nor any more weight than the representations made by other interested parties. - 12.6 The Act and Hearing regulations govern the procedure and specify the rights for applicants, responsible authorities and interested parties.
+The Councillor will be bound by these procedure rules. - 12.7 Councillors addressing the sub-committee should disclose any interests they may have and their standing at the hearing. - 12.8 The Code of Conduct for members states that a Councillor with a Disclosable Pecuniary Interest cannot act as a representor where that interest relates to himself/herself, a member of his/her family or a close associate.
+A member may, however, act in a private capacity in such circumstances provided that it is made clear to the Committee that the member is exercising his/her private rights. - 12.9 A Councillor who is not on the Committee but who is at one of its meetings in his/her professional capacity should sit apart from the Committee or Subcommittee to demonstrate that he/she is not taking part in the discussion or determination unless his/her presence in that capacity would be a breach of the obligations of the Code of Conduct, for example, influencing a decision by presence.
+If the Councillor is attending in his/her private capacity as a member of the public, this should be made clear to the Committee and his/her rights are the same as those afforded to any member of the public. - 12.10 Councillors who are opposed in principle to any category of application or alcoholic liquor, form of entertainment or gambling, either in their own Ward or District wide should not seek nomination to the Committee.